TheProjecter/python-stdnet/docs/source/overview.rst

 .. rubric:: A networked standard template library for python.

-The data is own by different, configurable back-end databases and it is accessed using a light-weight Object Relational Mapping (ORM__) inspired by Django__.
+The data is owned by different, configurable back-end databases and it is accessed using a light-weight Object Relational Mapping (ORM__) inspired by Django__.
 The source code is hosted at `google code <http://code.google.com/p/python-stdnet/>`_ while Documentation__ and Downloads__ are